CraftTweaker/CraftTweaker-Documentation/docs_exported/1.19/sixikutils/docs/mods/sixikutils/utils/entity/type/player/inventory/ExpandInventory.md

 ## Implemented Interfaces
-ExpandInventory implements the following interfaces.
-That means all methods defined in these interfaces are also available in ExpandInventory
+Inventory implements the following interfaces.
+That means all methods defined in these interfaces are also available in Inventory

 - [Container](/mods/sixikutils/utils/world/ExpandContainer)
 - [Nameable](/vanilla/api/world/Nameable)